dexterklui/notes/Computer/WebDev/JavaScript/web-events.md

 ## SubmitEvent

-The event target is a `FormObject`, from which you can access the values, e.g.
+The event `target` and `currentTarget` is a `FormObject`, from which you can access the values, e.g. `e.target.formObject.name.value`.
-`e.target.formObject.name.value`.

 # Preventing Default Behaviour